Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 The agent generates each action $A_t$ based on the previous history $H_t$.
-This behavior is characterized by a policy $\pi$, for which $\pi(\cdot|H_t) = \Prob_\pi(A_t \in \cdot| H_t)$.
-The subscript $\pi$ indicates the policy under which this probability is calculated.
+This behavior is characterized by a policy $\pi$, for which $\pi(\cdot|H_t)$ is a probability measure over actions.
 We refer to this policy, which characterizes the agent's behavior, as the {\it agent policy}.
-While the agent may carry out sophisticated computations to determine each action, from the environment's perspective, it is as though the agent simply samples $A_t$ from $\pi(\cdot|H_t)$.
+While the agent may carry out sophisticated computations to determine each action, \henrik{the agent can also be described as simply drawing samples $A_t$ from $\pi(\cdot |H_t)$.}